 - Designed to ensure justice and order

-Example: The Equality Act 2010 requires public and private entities to protect individuals against discrimination based on characteristics such as race, gender, age, and disability.
-This legislation not only outlines what constitutes discriminatory behavior but also mandates corrective action.
+- Civil Rights: The Equality Act 2010 requires organizations to prevent discrimination based on race, gender, age, or disability.
+It not only defines discriminatory conduct but also imposes obligations for corrective action.

 How Policy and Law Interact